Polynesian (custom car)

 Polynesian is a customized 1950 Oldsmobile Holiday 88 built by Neil Emory and Clayton Jensen at Valley Custom Shop.
 It was built at the request of original owner Jack Stewart in 1952.
+Inspired by Ron Dunn's sectioned '50 Ford, the car and its design were featured and described in multiple magazines over the 1950s.

 Construction

 Unlike most owners at the time, Stewart wanted the car built all at once.

 The car was inspired by Ron Dunn's sectioned '50 Ford, also built by Valley Custom, essentially to Stewart's original design; only his desire to have the top chop was changed, under persuasion from Emory.

 The car was built over a period of nine months.
 It was sectioned 4 in, wheelwells re-radiused, and the rear fenders bulges fitted with brake vents.
 It was nosed and decked, and the doors converted to electrically-operated solenoids.
 1947 Studebaker taillights were tunnelled into the rear fenders.
 The exhaust pipes exited through a modified rear bumper.

 The engine was a 303 cid Olds from an Oldsmobile 88, with 1952 heads and 4-barrel (4-choke) Rochester carburetor.

 The interior was done by Wayne Tipton of Burbank at a cost of US$450, It was finished in lemon yellow and eggshell white tuck-and-rolled Naugahyde.

 The car was finished in a shade of purple dubbed Orchid Flame, which lent the car its name.
 The total cost was US$1800.

 Shortly after taking delivery, Stewart showed Polynesian at the Detroit Auto Show.

 Polynesian was featured in the August 1953 issues of Hot Rod and Rod and Custom in September, and also saw 54 pages of construction details in Motor Trend Custom Car Annual in 1954.